minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 - Machines connect to WWW using a NAT + internet gateway ( a proxy )
 - Only a specified range of IPS can be used as priavte IP

+## Elastic IPS

+- When you stop and then start an EC2 instance, it can change its public IP.
+- If you need to have a fixed public IP for your instance, you need an Elastic IP
 -